kristopolous/BOOTSTRA.386/README.md

 ### Download the [latest zip file](https://github.com/kristopolous/BOOTSTRA.386/blob/master/bootstra.386-latest-v3.zip?raw=true) with all the necessary JS and CSS to get started right away.

-Bootstrap/386 is a Twitter bootstrap v2/v3 theme to make webpages look like they are from the 1980s.
+Bootstrap/386 is a Twitter bootstrap v2/v3 (v4 coming soon) theme to make webpages look like they are from the 1980s.

 <a href=http://i.imgur.com/chWpJfb.jpg><img src=http://i.imgur.com/chWpJfbl.jpg></a>
 <pre>